-- a) The Parties will establish a Bilateral Management Committee (BMC) that will be responsible for administering the Agreement and reporting on its achievement. - b) The primary functions of the BMC are to classify Transboundary Waters, establish Learning Plans, set, monitor and assess the achievement of Transboundary Objectives commensurate with the assigned class; and provide a mechanism for information sharing, notification and consultation as per Sections 5 and 12. - c) The BMC will consist of at least one senior water manager with relevant expertise from each Party. - d) BMC members will be appointed by the Deputy Minister or equivalent level in each Party. - e) The BMC will make decisions on a consensus basis.
-In the event of a dispute or question, either Party may seek resolution outlined in Section 14 of this Agreement.
+- a) The Parties will establish a Bilateral Management Committee (BMC) that will be responsible for administering this Agreement and reporting on its achievement. - b) The primary functions of the BMC are to: - i.
+Classify Transboundary Waters; - ii.
+Establish Learning Plans; - iii.
+Set, monitor and assess the achievement of Transboundary Objectives commensurate with the assigned class; - iv.
+Provide a mechanism for information sharing, notification and consultation as per sections 5 and 12. - c) The BMC will consist of relevant expertise from each Party, including at least one senior water manager, and may include, subject to section 13.1.1 d), Indigenous government and organization representation. - d) BMC members will be appointed by the Deputy Minister or equivalent level in each Party. - e) The BMC will make decisions by consensus but, if not possible, decision-making will be based on each Party having one vote.
+In the event of a dispute or question, either Party may seek resolution outlined in section 14 of this Agreement.